travenn/STC/README.md

 * Optionally set any arbitrary data you want to support client extensions (or just cause you can).
 * Gives you the metainfo size before hashing (never fear limits for .torrent file size on trackers).
 * Can read torrent files, either to alter them or just to see what's in it.
+* Duplicate a torrent with altering it's hash (to avoid "illegal cross-seeding" on multiple private trackers).
 * Scripting compatible hash comparison to check for duplicates.
 * Can be used as GUI or commandline tool.